kcdspain/2023.kcdspain.com/content/team/_index.en.md

 {{% hero %}}

-Kubernetes Community Days (KCDs) are community-organized events that gather adopters and technologists from open source and cloud native communities for education, collaboration, and networking.
-KCDs are supported by the Cloud Native Computing Foundation (CNCF).
+Cloud Native Days are community-organized events that gather adopters and technologists from open source and cloud native communities for education, collaboration, and networking.
+Cloud Native Days are supported by the Cloud Native Computing Foundation (CNCF).
 These fun, locally-defined events help grow and sustain the Kubernetes community.

 To make all this possible, an awesome team of volunteers is working behind the scenes.